Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 Use when customers go quiet before renewal, reorder, or expansion.

-If you cannot name the revenue metric, the sequence is not ready to build.
+If you cannot name the business result, the sequence is not ready to build.
 AI will only make the activity faster, not more useful.

 2. Map the Handoff